Grasshopper: Phylogeny

 Grasshoppers belong to the suborder Caelifera.
-Although "grasshopper" is sometimes used as a common name for the suborder in general, some sources restrict it to the more "advanced" groups.
-They may be placed in the infraorder Acrididea and have been referred-to as "short-horned grasshoppers" in older texts to distinguish them from the also-obsolete term "long-horned grasshoppers" (now bush-crickets or katydids) with their much longer antennae.
-The phylogeny of the Caelifera, based on mitochondrial ribosomal RNA of thirty-two taxa in six out of seven superfamilies, is shown as a cladogram.
-The Ensifera (crickets, etc.), Caelifera and all the superfamilies of grasshoppers except Pamphagoidea appear to be monophyletic.
+Although "grasshopper" has been used as a common name for the suborder in general, modern sources restrict it to the more "evolved" families.
+They may be placed in the infraorder Acrididea and have been referred to as "short-horned grasshoppers" in older texts to distinguish them from the also-obsolete term "long-horned grasshoppers" (now bush-crickets or katydids) with their much longer antennae.
+The phylogeny of Caelifera, based on mitochondrial ribosomal RNA of thirty-two taxa in six out of seven superfamilies, is shown as a cladogram.
+Ensifera, Caelifera, and all the superfamilies of grasshoppers except "Pamphagoidea" appear to be monophyletic.

 In evolutionary terms, the split between the Caelifera and the Ensifera is no more recent than the Permo-Triassic boundary; the earliest insects that are certainly Caeliferans are in the extinct families Locustopseidae and Locustavidae from the early Triassic, roughly 250 million years ago.
 The group diversified during the Triassic and have remained important plant-eaters from that time to now.
 The first modern families such as the Eumastacidae, Tetrigidae and Tridactylidae appeared in the Cretaceous, though some insects that might belong to the last two of these groups are found in the early Jurassic.
 Morphological classification is difficult because many taxa have converged towards a common habitat type; recent taxonomists have concentrated on the internal genitalia, especially those of the male.
 This information is not available from fossil specimens, and the palaeontological taxonomy is founded principally on the venation of the hindwings.

 The Caelifera includes some 2,400 valid genera and about 11,000 known species.
 Many undescribed species probably exist, especially in tropical wet forests.
 The Caelifera have a predominantly tropical distribution with fewer species known from temperate zones, but most of the superfamilies have representatives worldwide.
 They are almost exclusively herbivorous and are probably the oldest living group of chewing herbivorous insects.

 The most diverse superfamily is the Acridoidea, with around 8,000 species.
 The two main families in this are the Acrididae (grasshoppers and locusts) with a worldwide distribution, and the Romaleidae (lubber grasshoppers), found chiefly in the New World.
 The Ommexechidae and Tristiridae are South American, and the Lentulidae, Lithidiidae and Pamphagidae are mainly African.
 The Pauliniids are nocturnal and can swim or skate on water, and the Lentulids are wingless.
 Pneumoridae are native to Africa, particularly southern Africa, and are distinguished by the inflated abdomens of the males.